AvivDavid23/Pstring/README.md

 # Main Function:
 In main function.
 I can two Pstrings.
 For each one I scan his length first and than the string itself.
 Afterwards, I take the first byte of the length and put it after the string on the stack frame.

-After the scanning, I scan a int, which will be a choice for the switch-case in func_select.s.
+After the scanning, I scan an integer, which will be a choice for the switch-case in func_select.s.
 Main calls run_func with the coice as a int, and two pointers to the pstrings

 # func_select.s: